FranciscoG/dub-terminal/README.md

 mute - turns ON mute

-snooze - mutes only the current song
+snooze - mutes only the current song, does not work if mute is already on

 unmute - turns OFF mute and cancels snooze if on

 playlists - list your playlists

+playlists [name] - create a new playlist

 afk - toggle  Dub+ AFK option

-fullscreen - toggle  Dub+ fullscreen option
+afk [message] - update your AFK message

+### Also

+Pressing up/down traverses through history of commands (last 30)

+more to come!

 ## Development